Updated on December 18, 2022 by Sarina Tariq

 Footwear should be devoid of any dust or stains.
 Keep footwear wipes ready with you in case of emergency.

-Socks should be preferably plain and color should match the trousers
+Socks should preferably be plain and the color should match the trousers.

 While selecting the belt, go for a textured one to add some style